Youniwemi/StringTemplate/README.md

 [![Packagist](https://img.shields.io/packagist/dm/youniwemi/string-template.svg)](https://packagist.org/packages/youniwemi/string-template/stats)

-StringTemplate is a very simple string template engine for php.
+StringTemplate is a very simple string template engine for php (and a fork of nicmart/StringTemplate).

-It allows named and nested substutions as well as conditionnals et custom filters (originaly a fork of nicmart/StringTemplate )"
+It allows named and nested substutions as well as conditionnals et custom filters.

 For installing instructions, go to the end of this README.